BeoVR6R/BeoVR6R/README.md

 - 👋 Hi, I’m @BeoVR6R
-- 👀 I’m interested in all forms of technology and how one can manage getting each component to whole as a whole.
+- 👀 I’m interested in all forms of technology and how one can manage getting each component to work as a whole.
 - 🌱 I’m currently learning Information Technology at NWU in Potchefstroom.

 ![Jokes Card](https://readme-jokes.vercel.app/api)